mmichlin66/mimcss-site/guide/styled-components.md

 Whenever a new instance of the `Style2` class is created, the new instance of the `Style1` class will be created along with it.

-## Grouping Rules
+## Grouping rules
-Grouping rules like @media and @supports are another place we used style definition classes.
+Grouping rules like @media and @supports are another place where we use style definition classes.
 If we want to use grouping rules with styled components, we again need to use instances instead of classes.
 Here is an example using the @media rule:

 ```tsx
 class ColorBoxStyles extends css.StyleDefinition